Kristiina Lahdenranta (Herold)

 Copenhagen Business School

-Lisa Gärber, Copenhagen Business School, has been appointed to a position as Postdoctoral Scholar in the Department of Management Science and Engineering during 2013-2015.
-Lisa will be involved in research on knowledge-sharing behavior in multinational corporations together with Prof. Riitta Katila.
+Lisa Gärber, Copenhagen Business School, was appointed to the position as Postdoctoral Scholar in the Department of Management Science and Engineering during 2013-2015.
+Lisa was involved in research on knowledge-sharing behavior in multinational corporations together with Prof. Riitta Katila.

 Sep 2013 - Aug 2015